 Assess your needs

-This will involve much planning research and consideration similar to that when you decided to involved in business or launched an new product or service in your business.
+This will involve much planning research and consideration similar to that when you decided to involved in business or launched a new product or service in your business.

 Does your business premises need to be where they are now?
 Is your client-base shifting?
 Have rents increased beyond your means or are new markets developing in other locations?
 If so, it may be time to consider relocating your business.

 Relocating a business can be a complex task.
 First and foremost, can the business maintain its viability if you decide to move?
-Secondly, would relocating only serve as a band aid measure to an already failing business?
+Secondly, would relocate only serve as a band-aid measure to an already failing business?
 In many cases, if you choose carefully, your business will benefit from the rejuvenation of a new location.

 Where to get information